The Pros and Cons of Living in Taiwan as an American

 There’s a lot of plastic wrapping in the grocery stores, to excess.
 Plastic over individual fruits and vegetables and even crackers in a box are each individually wrapped in plastic.
 We avoided buying products like this.
 Plastic use is a major problem in Taiwan that the government has claimed they are making efforts to reduce.

 One thing you always here about Taiwan, and what we heard before arriving, is that the people are incredibly nice.
 And it’s true.
 They are very kind and always want to help you.
 If you look like a foreigner and somewhat confused, they will stop you immediately to ask if you need help.
 The Taiwanese are so open to welcoming you into their lives and homes and are excited to meet new people from other countries.

 Taipei is very hot in the summer, so it is difficult to do outdoor activities during the day.
 Even walking outside can be tough because the sun is so strong and it’s pretty humid, so you want to stay inside during the day.
 Choose evening or morning during the summer for outdoor activities.
-In addition, some of the better hikes and river activities require a car or scooter to access.
+Some of the better hikes and river activities require a car or scooter to access.

 Taiwan has a national healthcare system, which means it’s it’s free and accessible for citizens of Taiwan, and those with an ARC (Alien Residency Card).
 As a foreigner working and living in Taiwan or going to school, your health needs can be taken care of without going into extreme debt or worrying how you might pay the bills while you are sick.
 Which is the opposite case in America for the most part.

 As a foreigner, it can take some time to obtain an Alien Resident Card to qualify for national healthcare.